 After dinner, I walked along the beach some more to St. Kilda pier to watch the sunset.
 I managed to make it there in time to see the penguins that live in the rocks too!

 6:00 PM: Wine at Little Blue on St. Kilda Pier

 I decided to get a glass of wine and dessert at Little Blue, the cafe on the pier It was a great place to take in the city skyline at night.
 I got some great long exposure shots!

 7:00 PM: Back to CBD

-I got another Uber back to the city.
-I probably should’ve gone out to explore more, but I was totally exhausted at this point (I had been up since 3 am to be fair).
-I did hit up the bar in the Space Hotel and enjoyed a couple drinks there before returning to my room for bed!
+I got another Uber back to the city, and while I probably should’ve gone out to explore more, I was totally exhausted at this point (had been up since 3 am to be fair).
+I did hit up the bar in the Space Hotel and enjoyed a couple of drinks there before returning to my room for bed!

+On to day 2 of my 48-Hour Melbourne Itinerary!
 If you’ve never seen the Great Ocean Road and don’t go when you’re in Melbourne, you’re a crazy person!
 I spent all of my second day doing a tour with Go West Tours.
 To see more of my great experience with them, check out my blog post on The Great Ocean Road.
-I’ll still add the highlights here 🙂
+I’ll still add the highlights in this post!

 6:30 AM: Sunrise

 Wake up for the sunrise!
 My hotel room had a stunning view of the sunrise reflecting off the buildings, so I enjoyed a cup of coffee while enjoying the morning light.
 Then got ready to go on Great Ocean Road my day tour!

 The tour drops you off back at your hotel.
 If you’re still going after this, good on you, I was exhausted!
 There are plenty of great spots for nightlife in Melbourne, but I was too tired to make it (grandma status).